percona/psmdb-docs/docs/install/install-pro.md

-# Install Pro builds of Percona Server for MongoDB
+# Install Percona Server for MongoDB Pro

-This document provides guidelines how to install Pro builds of Percona Server for MongoDB from Percona repositories.
-[Learn more about Professional builds](../psmdb-pro.md).
+This document provides guidelines how to install Percona Server for MongoDB Pro from Percona repositories.
+[Learn more about Percona Server for MongoDB Pro](../psmdb-pro.md).

 ## Procedure